AvolitesLtd/TitanManual/CONTRIBUTING.md

 Actual physical buttons on the console are rendered in the text in a square light grey box.
 This is created in the markdown using the following notation: \\\<Button\\\>.

-Touch buttons on the screen are rendered in the text in a light blue rounded box.
+Menu softkey options on the screen are rendered in the text in a light blue rounded box.
 This is created in the markdown using the following notation: \\\[Softkey\\\]'.

-If the button is a menu softkey, we would say so in the description, for example "Press the \\\[Options\\\] softkey."
+For extra clarity we would normally say that it's a menu softkey in the description, for example "Press the \\\[Options\\\] softkey."

+Other touch buttons on the screen are rendered in the text in a light grey rounded box.
+This is created in the markdown using the following notation: \\\{Softkey\\\}'.

 ---